-- The Higher Education Management program focuses on preparing students to become leaders in post-secondary education, with options for a Master of Education (MEd), Doctor of Education (EdD), and Doctor of Philosophy (PhD).
+- Higher Education Management focuses on preparing students to become leaders in post-secondary education, with options for a Master of Education (MEd), Doctor of Education (EdD), and Doctor of Philosophy (PhD)

-- Our School Leadership program includes the option for an MEd, EdD, and PhD as well as several certificate options, including a K-12 Principal Certificate, a Superintendents Letter of Eligibility, and a Supervisor of Curriculum and Instructional Certificate.
+- School Leadership includes the option for an MEd, EdD, and PhD as well as several certificate options, including a K-12 Principal Certificate, a Superintendents Letter of Eligibility, and a Supervisor of Curriculum and Instructional Certificate.
 These School Leadership programs are designed to develop strong leaders, focusing on providing students with the skills necessary to give them the competitive edge.

 - Social and Comparative Analysis in Education offers an MEd, Master of Arts (MA), EdD, and PhD degree.
 These programs prepare students to use various research tools, theory, and practice to address problems in education.
 For the MEd and MA programs, students may specialize in either the Social Context of Education or Comparative and International Education Policy.